SublimeText/LaTeXTools/docs/index.md

-# LaTeXTools: A LaTeX Plugin for Sublime Text 2 and 3
+# LaTeXTools: A LaTeX Plugin for Sublime Text

 # Introduction